 3. Be courteous and polite at all costs

-In every part of the audition process, you will be judged.
+In every part of the singing audition process, you will be judged.
 From the time you enter the room to the moment you finally stand before the panel, your actions are observed, so make sure that you maintain professionalism throughout the process.
 Greet the judges and even fellow auditionees coming to audition politely, if you want to earn their respect too.

 When it comes to the actual audition process, maintain eye contact with the judges and respect their opinions when they give you constructive criticism.
 Do know that every part of the audition counts, so this means your morals and good conduct are also judged.
 Keep a good attitude and don’t forget to always wear your best smile!

 Think of it this way, you check your car to make sure that the oil is changed regularly and that the engines are in ti- top shape before using it.
 It does not matter how expensive this car is, if its components are not functioning well, then you will find no use of it.
 The same thing goes for your singing voice.
 Your voice is the most important asset of your career.
 If you keep on forgetting to warm up your voice, there is a possibility that it will get damaged and you might even lose it for life.

 Do vocal exercises to help maintain your voice and reduce the risk of vocal damage.
 Numerous amateur singers often wake up to strained voices when they also forget to cool down.
 Technically, singing is similar to exercising as this also involves muscle stretching.